Loschmidt constant: Modern determinations

+where Vm is the molar volume of an ideal gas at the specified temperature and pressure, which can be chosen freely and must be quoted with values of the Loschmidt constant.
+The Loschmidt constant is exactly defined for exact temperatures and pressures since the 2019 revision of the SI.

 First determinations

 Loschmidt did not actually calculate a value for the constant which now bears his name, but it is a simple and logical manipulation of his published results.
 James Clerk Maxwell described the paper in these terms in a public lecture eight years later:

 Loschmidt has deduced from the dynamical theory the following remarkable proportion:—As the volume of a gas is to the combined volume of all the molecules contained in it, so is the mean path of a molecule to one-eighth of the diameter of a molecule.

-To derive this "remarkable proportion", Loschmidt started from Maxwell's own definition of the mean free path (There is an inconsistency between the result on this page, and the page cross referenced to the mean free path.
-Here appears an additional factor 3/4):
+To derive this "remarkable proportion", Loschmidt started from Maxwell's own definition of the mean free path (there is an inconsistency between the result on this page and the page cross-referenced to the mean free path; here appears an additional factor 3/4):